algebra2boy/FreeWrite/README.md

 ## Quill

-Exploring ow Quill rich editor works on a React web app.
+Exploring how Quill rich editor works on a React web app.

 ## Basic Features